MatthewpHarding/HOW-TO-LEARN-SWIFT/README.md

 ## Some Quick Tips 💡
 1. Study the Swift programming language
-2. Learn the
+2. Learn the language first
-2. Low quality developers get upset in code review (PRs) - high quality developers welcome useful comments
-3. We are never *right* or *wrong*.
-Facts are facts. **Prove** how the system *works*.
+3. Learn how to build apps second
-4. Swift .playground files provide quick answers
+4. Learn by writing your own tutorials inside Xcode .playground files
-5. Who taught you *how* to learn?
-What's the name of your teacher? 🤔 My **mentor** → [Jim Kwik](https://www.jimkwik.com/podcast/kwik-brain-001-learning-anything-faster)
+5. Set monthly goals to learn `x` by date `y`
+6. Aim to write a complete tutorial (.md files & .playground files) by your set goal
+7. Place the tutorial up on your GitHub account (create one) for others to learn too 👍

 ## My Branded Footer
 Taken from **official Swift** documentation found [here ](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html).